codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the late tomato say to the early tomato?
-I’ll ketch up
+Why do cows not have toes?
+They lactose!

 ## Daily Trivia

-Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
+What vulnerability ranked #1 on the OWASP Top 10 in 2013?
- 1. Shellscript
+ 1. Broken Authentication
- 2. Corrupted Blood
+ 2. Injection
- 3. Heartbleed
+ 3. Cross-Site Scripting
- 4. Shellshock
+ 4. Insecure Direct Object References

 <details>
   <summary>Answer</summary>
-  Heartbleed
+  Injection
 </details>